 5. Now paint like a pro

 Your nails are clean, neatly shaped, and beautifully prepped, so it's time to paint.
+Whether you're attempting intricate nail art or simple, single-color nail designs for short nails, the prep is the same.
 Wash your hands to remove any debris from filing, and lightly swipe over the nail with nail varnish remover again to ensure it is completely free from oils.
 The painting itself comes in three stages:

 - Begin with a base coat